other pages

 Director Liam Halligan keeps the touch light over the 60 minutes, with plenty of laughs leavening what is in essence a highly polemical play.

+The two girls are totally unashamed and there is no hint of Catholic guilt or layman prudery.
 Informed by interviews with sex-workers, O’Hara’s script makes a case for the dismantling of recent legislation which criminalises both clients and brothels.’

 Irish Independent, Katy Hayes 23 Sept 2022